tsd504/Racing-game/README.md

   <img src="Images/mech2.png" alt="Mechanical model frame 2" width="350">
 </p>

 This was my first attempt at animation.
 I created a simple mechanical model and tried to make it move realistically.
-I learned about keyframes, timing, and how to make movements look natural rather than robotic.
+I learned about timing and how to make movements look natural rather than robotic (no pun intended).

 ### 4. Scene Creation and Environment Design